National Patriotic Front (Wales)

-The National Patriotic Front (NPF Ffrynt Wladgarol Genedlaethol) was a Welsh nationalist quasi-paramilitary organisation formed in Cwmbran in Torfaen (formerly Monmouthshire) by Tony Lewis and Gethin ap Gruffydd in 1964.
+The National Patriotic Front (NPF; Ffrynt Wladgarol Genedlaethol) was a Welsh nationalist quasi-paramilitary organisation formed in Cwmbran in Torfaen (then Monmouthshire) by Toni Lewis and Gethin ap Gruffydd in 1964.
 Its objective was to establish an independent Welsh republic.

 History

+Origins

-The National Patriotic Front emerged from the Anti-Sais Front (literally the "Anti-English Front") in 1964, a Welsh nationalist organisation founded by Gethin ap Gruffydd to appeal to the predominantly English-speaking working-class communities of south Wales.
-Gruffydd believed that established Welsh nationalist organisations such as Plaid Cymru and Cymdeithas yr Iaith Gymraeg were too focused on Welsh-speaking communities while neglecting English speakers.
-As was the case for many in Wales during the 1960s, Tony Lewis and Gruffydd became radicalised by the events surrounding the flooding of Tryweryn by Liverpool Corporation.
-Despite the name of the NPF’s parent organisation, Gruffydd maintained that it was not anti-English in terms of hostility toward the English people, but rather opposed to the perceived anglicisation of Wales.
+The National Patriotic Front emerged from the Anti-Sais Front in 1964, a Welsh nationalist organisation founded by Gethin ap Gruffydd to appeal to the predominantly English-speaking working-class communities of south Wales.
+Ap Gruffydd believed that established Welsh nationalist organisations such as Plaid Cymru and Cymdeithas yr Iaith Gymraeg (Welsh Language Society) were too focused on Welsh-speaking communities while neglecting English speakers.
+As was the case for many in Wales during the 1960s, Toni Lewis and ap Gruffydd became radicalised by the events surrounding the flooding of Tryweryn by Liverpool Corporation.
+Despite the name of the NPF’s parent organisation, ap Gruffydd maintained that it was not anti-English in terms of hostility toward the English people, but rather opposed to the perceived anglicisation of Wales.

 Similar to the Free Wales Army (FWA), which was developing around the same time, the Patriotic Front adopted paramilitary uniforms for its members, distinguished by their khaki appearance.
-The organisation’s flag consisted of a horizontal Welsh republican tricolour, adjoined on the left by a black bar bearing an Awen — a symbol rooted in Druidism and attributed to Iolo Morgannwg.
-Another symbol commonly associated with the group was Harri Webb’s “White Eagle of Snowdonia,” known in Welsh as Yr Eryr Wen (literally “the White Eagle”).
-Adopted by the FWA, variations of the symbol also appeared on the flags and uniforms of the Patriotic Front, and Tony Lewis was responsible for adapting it into metal insignia worn on the caps of members of the paramilitary.
-Lewis also helped the Patriotic Front establish its own headquarters and social club in the Pontnewydd area of Cwmbran, named “The Patriot’s Rest,” which led to the creation of the organisation’s youth wing, the Young Patriots’ League (YPL).
+The organisation’s flag consisted of a horizontal Welsh republican tricolour with a black vertical bar on the hoist bearing a gold Awen — a symbol rooted in Druidism and attributed to Iolo Morganwg.
+Gethin ap Gruffydd claimed that the symbol was referred to as Y Nodyn, as Morganwg's symbol was originally depicted in red.
+Ap Gruffydd's interpretation of the symbol was that the three strokes represented love, truth and justice.
+Another symbol commonly associated with the group was Harri Webb’s "White Eagle of Snowdonia", also known as Yr Eryr Wen (lit. 'the white eagle').
+Adopted by the FWA, variations of the symbol also appeared on the flags and uniforms of the Patriotic Front, and Toni Lewis was responsible for adapting it into metal insignia worn on the caps of members of the paramilitary.
+Lewis also helped the Patriotic Front establish its own headquarters and social club in the Pontnewydd area of Cwmbran, named "The Patriot’s Rest", which led to the creation of the organisation’s youth wing, the Young Patriots’ League (YPL).
 Other branches of the organisation were formed across the valleys of south Wales, notably in Aberdare and the Rhondda.
-The group began publishing its own magazine, Y Ffrynt (literally “The Front”), copies of which were later uploaded to Gethin ap Gruffydd’s blog in 2007.
+The group published its own magazine, Y Ffrynt, which was also published under the English name The Front, copies of which were later uploaded to Gethin ap Gruffydd’s blog in 2007.